AhamedAlif/Sim_Location_Finder/README.md

 git clone https://github.com/your-username/sim-location-finder.git

 cd sim-location-finder
+cd LocationfinderBd

-3. Install the required dependencies:pip install -r requirements.txt
+3. Install the required dependencies: pip install -r requirements.txt

 ## Usage

-1. Run the script:python sim_location_finder.py
+1. Run the script: python LocationfinderBd.py

-2. Enter the SIM input when prompted.
+2. Enter the SIM NUMBER when prompted.

 3. View the SIM information and the Google Maps URL if available.

 ## License

-This project is licensed under the [AhamedAlifandSpamx](LICENSE).
+This project is licensed under the [AhamedAlif and Spamx](LICENSE).

 ## Disclaimer